List of Dragonriders of Pern characters: Jaxom

 Jaxom is both a dragonrider and a Lord Holder.
 He was declared the Lord of Ruatha Hold after his mother's death, and was raised by the ex-dragonrider Lytol.
 Jaxom caused controversy among the leaders of Pern by Impressing the white dragon, Ruth, when he was eleven years old.
 Later, he became a hero—although he did not tell anyone at the time—by rescuing a queen egg of Ramoth's (the Benden queen dragon) from the rebellious Oldtimers, who had stolen it in an attempt to repopulate their Weyr.
 He was also one of the central forces of the movement to banish Thread from Pern forever.

 Jaxom is born approximately three Turns (years) before the start of the Ninth Pass of the Red Star, whilst F'lar and F'nor were leading a search for candidates for the last Queen egg of dragon queen Nemorth's final clutch.
 His mother, Lady Gemma, wife of Fax, dies giving birth to him.

-Fax initially agrees to acknowledge Jaxom as the new Lord of Ruatha Hold on the basis on the Hold being unable to adequately provide for its Lord, but threatens to renege on that promise and attacks F'lar.
+Fax initially agrees to acknowledge Jaxom as the new Lord of Ruatha Hold on the basis of the Hold being unable to adequately provide for its Lord, but threatens to renege on that promise and attacks F'lar.
 F'lar kills Fax in the duel, leaving Jaxom an orphan.

 Deelan, the mother of Dorse, is his wet nurse and foster mother.
 Until Jaxom is old enough to take his position as Lord Holder, Ruatha is left in the hands of Lytol, a former dragonrider and Craftmaster weaver, who acts as mentor and guardian to Jaxom throughout his younger years.

 On a visit to Benden Weyr, Jaxom and his friend Felessan (later, F'lessan, and also the son of F'lar and Lessa) take the chance to spy upon a clutch of Ramoth's eggs, and Jaxom expresses concern about the smallest egg and touches it.
 On their way back, exploring the back tunnels of the Weyr, the two boys discover a previously unknown room, with diagrams from ancient times and a microscope.